code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/maryland.md

 ### High School

-Schools and teachers can [sign up now](https://form.jotform.com/60746479314159) to offer Exploring Computer Science a year-long, nationally recognized, introductory course in computer science for the 16-17 school year.
+Schools and teachers can [sign up now](https://form.jotform.com/60746479314159) to offer Exploring Computer Science, a year-long, nationally recognized, introductory course in computer science for the 16-17 school year.

 - No prior computer science experience is required!
 - Teachers undergo research-based professional development starting in summer 2016